Pago Pago American Samoa Temple

 Announcement:7 April 2019

-The Pago Pago American Samoa Temple is currently in the planning stages.
+The Pago Pago American Samoa Temple is currently in the governmental approval stages.
 No groundbreaking date has been announced.

 The Pago Pago American Samoa Temple will be the first temple built in American Samoa and the second built in the Samoan Islands, following the Apia Samoa Temple (1983).